juliaranne/cfg-v2/README.md

 - See weekly and overall statistics
 - Interactive UI with Material-UI components
 - Real-time data persistence with MongoDB
+- AI analysis of exercise descriptions to provide a motivational message

 ### Prerequisites